im-NL/pylayer/README.md

 *please note that this application is still under development and most features you suggest can be added*

 You can mail me at aryan@teamcodetech.in for any suggestions.

+* you may get an ad on the first song you play, i can't quite figure out why, but they won't play otherwise
+* if they do, please tell me.